 9/30/13 Connecticut is now open for fall turkey dogs on private lands.
 Mike Paciello

-(technically, not 'over bait'), but don't you dare use a
+from hog feeders (technically, not 'over bait'), but don't you dare use

-dog in Florida!
+a dog in Florida!
 From the FWC: Prohibited methods and equipment for

 time is prohibited.
-Hunters who use dogs for hunting, including bird dogs or
+Hunters who use dogs for hunting, including bird

-retrievers, are required to have their dogs wear collars
+dogs or retrievers, are required to have their dogs wear collars that

-that identify their owners.
-This regulation also requires
+identify their owners.
+This regulation also requires dog hunters to

 “I would like to see dogs legal for fall turkey hunting in Florida.”
 Lovett Williams (via email 4/6/2005)